Q– Do you pick up in or near San Francisco?

 Q– Can we bring a car seat?

 A– You can bring a car seat if a seat is paid for the child.
-If the child is going for free as a “lap child” and we have extra seats you can also bring one, but we may not know if this is an option until your pick up.
+If the child is under three years old and going for free as a “lap child” and we have extra seats you can also bring one, but we may not know if this is an option until your pick up.

 Q– Can we bring a stroller?